 Yes, you should have insurance, even for a personal, residential playground.
 Insurance may cover the cost of your playground if it is damaged by severe weather and may also limit your liability if someone is injured on your playground.
 If you have an HOA, you should check with them before you install your playground to see if they require specific insurance companies or liability levels.

 3. Does homeowner’s insurance also cover backyard playgrounds?

 Sometimes.
 First, check with your homeowner’s insurance provider to see if they insure residential playgrounds and if the coverage is included in your existing policy or if it will incur additional fees.

 And, if you’re planning on installing a playground in your yard, contact your insurance provider first to ensure there are no extra requirements, like using a specific type of surfacing or specific playground features.

 4. Do I need also insurance for my public outdoor playground (e.g. neighborhood, school, church)?

 Yes, if you own a public playground you should absolutely have insurance to protect your investment and limit your liability.
 There are a number of companies that offer general or public liability insurance coverage to choose from.

 5. Do I need insurance for my public indoor playground (e.g. play space, restaurant, sports complex)?

 Yes, if you own an indoor playground accessible to the public, you need insurance to protect business.
-Indoor playgrounds may not experience severe weather in the same way as traditional outdoor playgrounds, but they still come with their own risks and liabilities.
+While indoor playgrounds may not experience severe weather in the same way as traditional outdoor playgrounds, they still come with their own risks and liabilities.

-The cost of your playground insurance will vary depending on a few key factors:
+The cost of your playground insurance will vary depending on a few key factors, like: